This section provides assistance in the design and delivery of tests and examinations.

 - Long test windows (such as 24-hour test windows) must not be used.

-- Online tests often take longer than written tests, so consideration must be given to extending the time allowed for the test, where appropriate.
+- Online tests often take longer than written tests, so consideration must be given to extending the time allowed, or designing it to ensure that students can complete tasks in the time available.

-- In the online test format, students must be able to review previous answers.
+- In the online format, students must be able to review their previous answers.

 - Students must have an opportunity to complete a practice exercise prior to the test to ensure they are familiar with the technological requirements.